person in white long sleeve shirt holding black and white dices

 Skills taught by using Lego

 Following instructions: Every Lego kit comes with instructions.
 Learning to follow diagram instructions is a brilliant skill that Lego teaches passively.
-We often underestimate what children are able to do if they’re motivated to and the complexity of instructions they’ll successfully follow if they’ll end up with a cool build at the end is a perfect example!
+We often underestimate what children can do if they’re motivated to and the complexity of instructions they’ll successfully follow if they’ll end up with a cool build at the end is a perfect example!

-With little ones, follow the instructions together, teaching them to read the diagrams and match the pieces.
+With younger learners, follow the instructions together, teaching them to read the diagrams and match the pieces.
 When they’re ready to do it themselves, they’ll let you know.
-As the Lego sets get more complex, they might need help again – building Lego together is a great way to bond with older kids.
+As the Lego sets get more complex, they might need help again making building Lego together a great way to bond with older kids.

 Motor Skills: Duplo blocks are perfect tools for teaching toddlers.
 Using a box of Duplo, the lessons you can do with toddlers are endless – colour recognition, number recognition and counting, storytelling etc. Every time they play, they’re working on fine motor skills.